LivingHopeDev/task-management-app/README.md

 }
 ```

-If the user try to update a task not created by him:
+If the user try to update a task not created by him/her:

 ```
 { "success": false,